ORThought: Benchmarking and Automating Logistics Optimization Modeling: Experiments and Analysis

 \subsection{Experiment setup}

-Unless otherwise specified, GPT-4.1-nano~\cite{GPT4} with temperature 0 is used as the backbone.
+Unless otherwise specified, GPT-4.1-nano~\citep{GPT4} with temperature 0 is used as the backbone.
+Solve agent's maximum iteration limit is set to $T_{\max}=3$.
 Each experiment is repeated three times to account for potential randomness.
 We use average success rate as the primary evaluation metric, where a trial is considered successful if the LLM-generated solution achieves the ground-truth optimal objective value verified by OR experts.
 Additionally, we measure computational efficiency by tracking the average token consumption of each method.

-We compare our approach against three categories of baselines: multi-agent methods including Chain-of-Experts (CoE) \cite{xiao2023ChainofExperts} and OptiMUS\cite{OptiMUS24ICML}; reasoning methods including Chain-of-Thought (CoT)~\cite{wei2022chain-of-thought}, Self-Consistency (SC)~\cite{wang2023self-consistency}, and Reflexion \cite{shinn2023reflexion}; and a vanilla baseline that directly generates the mathematical model with a simple prompt.
+We compare our approach against four categories of baselines: a supervised fine-tuned model ORLM-LLaMA-3-8b (ORLM) \citep{huang2025ORLM}, autonomous multi-agent methods including Chain-of-Experts (CoE) \citep{xiao2023ChainofExperts} and OptiMUS \citep{OptiMUS24ICML}; reasoning methods including Chain-of-Thought (CoT) ~\citep{wei2022chain-of-thought}, Self-Consistency (SC) ~\citep{wang2023self-consistency}, and Reflexion \citep{shinn2023reflexion}; and a vanilla baseline that directly generates the mathematical model with a simple prompt.
+For ORLM, we deploy the model open-sourced by the authors on Hugging Face Inference Endpoint.
 For CoE and OptiMUS, we strictly follow their official implementations, with minor adaptations to CoE's code to ensure a fair comparison.
+This controlled setup ensures that performance differences reflect framework design rather than model capability differences.